frictionlessdata/datapackage/source/couchdb_replication.rst

 Filter replication
 ------------------

-    The replication can be filtered by passing the `_filter` parameter to the changes feeds.
+    The replication can be filtered by passing the `filter` parameter to the changes feeds with a function name.
 This will call a function on each changes.
 If this function return True, the document will be added to the feed.

 Reference: